juliachandler/Grizzly-Berries/README.md

 This study was done to determine how climatic conditions, site factors and forestry practices influence plant cover and berry production of Black huckleberry (_Vaccinium membranaceum_) and buffaloberry (_Shepherdia canadensis_).
 The goal is to provide guidelines regarding how to maintain and enhance berry production in grizzly bear habitat.

-Requests for data can be made to Garth Mowat at Garth.Mowat@gov.bc.ca (https://www.researchgate.net/profile/Garth-Mowat)
+Requests for data can be made to Dr. Garth Mowat at Garth.Mowat@gov.bc.ca (https://www.researchgate.net/profile/Garth-Mowat)